forestdb/forestdb.org/models/pdia.md

 model-tags: mem, nonparametrics, hdp, sequence, automata
 ---

-The Probabilistic Deterministic Infinite Automaton (PDIA) is a nonparametric model that defines a prior distribution over all deterministic finite automata (DFA) with probabilistic output.
-Similar to the Infinite Hidden Markov Model, the PDIA defines a prior probability over sequences with discrete observations, with the critical difference being that there is zero uncertainty in the latent state sequence when conditioning on data - all uncertainty is in the transition function from a state/observation pair to the next state.
-This uncertainty is captured by placing an HDP prior on the transition function, where the previously observed symbol defines the context for the HDP.
+The Probabilistic Deterministic Infinite Automaton (PDIA) is a nonparametric model that defines a prior distribution over all probablistic deterministic finite automata (PDFA).
+Similar to a Hidden Markov Model, a PDFA sampled from the PDIA defines a prior probability over sequences.
+The key difference from Hidden Markov Models is that, conditioned on data, there is no uncertainty in the latent state sequence.

     (define vocabulary '(chef omelet soup eat work bake))